Orwellian-Opolis

 Invisible Architects

-January 3, 2011 § 8 Comments
+January 3, 2011 § 10 Comments

-“You have taken over the job of creating desire and have transformed people into constantly moving happiness machines, machines which have become the key to economic progress.” – President Herbert Hoover, to a room full of public relations and ad men.
+“You have taken over the job of creating desire and have transformed people into constantly moving happiness machines, machines which have become the key to economic progress.” — President Herbert Hoover, (to a room full of public relations and ad men.)

 Few things are creepier than the president of a country comparing its people to machines.

-In the 1920′s and 30′s Freud popularized the idea that man, though perhaps appearing tame, has irrational, libidinous, uncontrollable animal desire raging just below the surface of his well-groomed exterior.
+In the 1920s and 30s Freud popularized the idea that man, though perhaps appearing tame, has irrational, libidinous, uncontrollable animal desire raging just below the surface of his well-groomed exterior.

-When cigarette companies came to psychoanalysis-exploiting marketing guru Edward Bernays in the late 1920′s and asked him how to improve sales to women, Bernays paid top dollar to get leading NY psychoanalyst A.A.
-Brill ‘s opinion on the question of what would make women smoke.
-Brill told him the cigarette was a phallic symbol and represented male sexual power.
-If he could find a way to connect cigarettes with the idea of challenging male power, then women would smoke because then they would “have their own penises.”
+Brill opined that the cigarette was a phallic symbol and represented male sexual power.
+If Bernays could find a way to connect cigarettes with the idea of challenging male power, then women would smoke, because then they would “have their own penises.”

 Using this dubious little psychological gem, Bernays staged a spectacle at the New York Easter parade when he hired a group of good-looking young women to walk together in the parade, each secretly holding a pack of cigarettes somewhere on her person.
-At his sign the girls were to light up in unison.
+At his signal, the girls were to light up in unison.
 He informed the press that he’d heard a group of suffragettes were planning on attending the parade and lighting up their “torches of freedom.”
-Needless to say, the girls lit up, the newspaper reporters snapped their picture, and all over America, cigarettes were suddenly linked to independence, freedom and equality.

 During this time, leading political writer Walter Lippman spearheaded the idea that if, as Freud suggested, human beings were driven by irrational forces, then perhaps it was necessary to rethink democracy.
 What was needed, he said, was a new elite to manage “the bewildered herd.”
 This would be done through psychological techniques that would control the unconscious feelings of the masses.
 In Propaganda (1928), Bernays argued that the manipulation of public opinion was a necessary part of democracy: